junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 The blood on his head has stopped.
 And there is no cut or scar when he touches it.
 His head doesn't feel like going to explode at any second.

 Must be the angel's healing power, Jimmy thinks.
-But Castiel didn't seem to bother adding just one more dose of grace to help him clean up all the stains or soothe any of the pain in the rest of the body.
+But Castiel didn't seem to bother adding just one more dose of grace to help him clean up all the stains or soothe any of the pain in the rest of his body.

 Jimmy doesn't know what he should think, or how he should feel.